 Now, let’s take a look at some super helpful reviews from real users of Constant Contact.
 We’ve scanned the web to pick the best ones for you.

-This video user review of Constant Contact breaks down all the key features of Constant Contact.
+This video user review of Constant Contact breaks down all its key features.
 It will also help you determine if it is the right fit for your company.

 Now, let’s take a look at what users from larger companies have to say about their experience using Constant Contact.
 The reviewer is a social media manager at a firm with around 5,000 employees.

-Although the majority of reviews are positive, some users remained dissatisfied with Constant Contact.
+Although most reviews are positive, some users remained dissatisfied with Constant Contact.

-Although users mentioned different aspects they didn’t like, we noticed that many reviews mentioned a lack of adequate customer support as a key issue.
+Although users mentioned different aspects they didn’t like, many reviews mentioned a lack of adequate customer support as a key issue.

 Here’s a review from Capterra by the Director of Marketing at a mid-size company, who was not too happy with Constant Contact.